robertarcaleanu/chatbot/README.md

 ### OpenAI API

 For this project, we are using the OpenAI API (free tier).
 In this case, we can obtain the API key visiting [this](https://platform.openai.com/docs/overview) page.
+Be aware that the free tier might be limited.

+## Step-by-step develoment

+This section contains step-by-step overview of how this project has been developed.

+### User interface

+### Chat model

+### Adding additioanal knowledge using RAG